cis110/cis110.github.io/resources/runtime_errors.md

 active_tab: runtime-errors-walkthrough
 ---

+**Note: This will be overwhelming to read at the beginning (and even the middle) of the semester.
+We leave it as is so that it may be of use to you later in the semester, or a sneak peak into debugging.**

 - [General Example 1: Reading the stack trace of a runtime error](#general-example-1-reading-the-stack-trace-of-a-runtime-error)
   - [Compile the code](#compile-the-code)
   - [Run the code](#run-the-code)